galziv/WebControl/readme.md

 * browserPath - Path to browser executable
 * logActions - print actions from client to console
 * logRequests - print url requests to console

+index.js contains options object at its first line.
+If showActions set to true, actions sent to server will be displayed at window's bottom left corner.